simylein/minecraft-server/README.md

 Suggestion:

-Example: (In order to work, please replace the variables with your own ones)
+Restart and Backup Example: (In order to work, please replace the variables with your own ones)
 ```
 # minecraft ${servername} server restart at 02:00
 00 02 * * * ${serverdirectory}/restart.sh